Hummus Ma Lahma: Hummus with Meat

 Hummus

-- Drain the can of chickpeas and reserve some liquid to use in the hummus.
+- Drain the chickpeas from the can and reserve some of the liquid for the hummus.

-Pro tip - you must use cooked chickpeas for this recipe.
-If you don't have canned follow the other method for making hummus from scratch below. - In a food processor add garlic, chickpeas, lemon juice, salt, and pepper.
+Pro tip – This recipe requires cooked chickpeas.
+If you don’t have canned chickpeas, follow the other method for making hummus from scratch below. - In a food processor, add garlic, chickpeas, lemon juice, salt, and pepper.
 Pulse for 30 seconds to a minute.

-Pro tip - Add ¼ cup of the reserved liquid from the chickpeas if necessary to blend smooth.
-BUT do not add too much liquid just yet as we still need to add the oil and tahini. - Next, add the tahini and olive oil.
+Pro tip – If necessary, add 1/4 cup of the reserved liquid from the chickpeas to blend smoothly.
+BUT do not add too much liquid just yet, as we still need to add the oil and tahini. - Next, add the tahini and olive oil.
 Blend for two full minutes.
-If necessary add a tablespoon or more of the reserved chickpea liquid.
+If necessary, add a tablespoon or more of the reserved chickpea liquid.

-Pro tip - the olive oil emulsifies making the hummus light and creamy similar to whipping mayonnaise. - Taste and adjust seasoning.
+Pro tip – The olive oil emulsifiers make the hummus light and creamy, similar to whipping mayonnaise. - Taste and adjust seasoning.
 Add more salt, pepper, or lemon juice as necessary.

 Serving hummus